wmfs/tymly/packages/flobot-doc-generator/hugo-site/content/key-concepts/index.md

 ## Plugins

-FlobotJS takes a batteries-included approach and hopefully ships with enough [State Classes](#states) to cover-off most of the the duller business processes out there.
+FlobotJS takes a batteries-included approach and hopefully ships with enough [State Resources](/reference/#list-of-state-resources) to cover-off most of the the duller business processes out there.
 To help try and keep things minimal and manageable Flobot employs a __plugin__ architecture.
 A FlobotJS plugin extends the core framework with related State Classes (along with other internal components required to run them).

 __Please see the [list of core plugins](/reference/#list-of-plugins) to get a feel for what plugins are all about__